xieumar/ALX_Simple_Quiz/README.md

-This contains the quiz for alx js
+This contains a quiz and calculator for alx js